azkaban/azkaban/docs/jobTypes.rst

 For the most flexibility, one can always build new types by extending the existing ones.
-Azkaban uses reflection to load job types that implements the ``job`` interface, and tries to construct a sample object upon loading for basic testing.
+Azkaban uses reflection to load job types that implement the ``job`` interface, and tries to construct a sample object upon loading for basic testing.
 When executing a real job, Azkaban calls the ``run`` method to run the job, and ``cancel`` method to cancel it.